olivercaine/ui-component-library-recipes/README.md

 ```
 npm install @olivercaine/ui-component-library-recipes@latest
 ```

 or

 ```
 yarn install @olivercaine/ui-component-library-recipes@latest
 ```

-Note: to install a previous release, replace `latest` with one of the versions on the [packages page](https://github.com/users/olivercaine/packages?repo_name=ui-component-library-recipes).
+*Older versions can be found in the [packages page](https://github.com/olivercaine/ui-component-library/pkgs/npm/ui-component-library-recipes).*

 3. Import the package into your app: